Featured itinerary: The Klondike gold rush

 Stretch your legs on the Soldier’s Summit Trail, located near the Tachäl Dhäl Visitor Centre.
 Keep your eyes peeled, you might get lucky and catch a glimpse of some Dall sheep.

-Make a stop to plan your trip at the Da Kų Cultural Centre by the park gate and unearth the fascinating world of Kluane.
+Make a stop to plan the rest of your trip at the Da Kų Cultural Centre and unearth the fascinating world of Kluane.
 Get comfortable for the night at Kathleen Lake Campground.

 Kluane National Park and Reserve